 Fixed rates starting from 5.99%APR

 When considering loans for career development, SoFi should be a loan at the top of your list because of its customer service and loan perks.
 The application is completely online and once approved funds are wired to your account.
 It also doesn’t hurt your credit score to see if you’re pre-approved and your rate.

 SoFi offers fixed and variable interest loans.
-You can borrow $5,000 to $100,000.
-Loan terms are 3, 5 or 7 years.
-There are no origination fees or prepayment penalties.
+You can borrow $5,000 to $50,000.
+Loan terms are 24 to 84 months.
+There is No origination fee or prepayment penalties.

 One feature of a SoFi loan that makes it stand apart from other loans is the unemployment protection.
 If you lose your job, there are resources like career coaching to help you find another position.
 You can also get payments postponed temporarily during your job search.

 Earnest offers personal loans for multiple uses including career development.
-You can borrow from $2,000 to $50,000.
-Loan terms are 1, 2 and 3 years long with no hidden fees or prepayment penalties.
-Earnest does a hard pull to determine if you’re approved, so your credit score will be affected.
+You can borrow from $5,000 to $75,000.
+Loan terms are from 36 to 60 months long with no hidden fees or prepayment penalties.
+Earnest does a Hard Pull to determine if you’re approved, so your credit score will be affected.